Mining ramps up in Western Australia

 The project will create over 2,000 jobs during construction.

 With these announcements comes the charge for people, and Titan Recruitment is currently working with several clients in tackling their human resource needs across engineering and design through to project administration.

-Team Leader of our Engineering Division, Anthony Blair, says ‘Miners are preparing to gear up for the first phase of construction which will require mechanical, electrical and structural engineers.
+Team Leader of our Resources & Energy division, Anthony Blair, says ‘Miners are preparing to gear up for the first phase of construction which will require mechanical, electrical and structural engineers.
 Project control type positions, within the cost control and planning disciplines, are also in the mix.

 ‘Likewise for administration professionals, with the pace picking up for project administrators, secretaries and document controllers to support the project teams as they expand in size’.

 With reports that these new mines are amongst the most innovative in the world with increased automation and robotics, some industry experts are anticipating the emergence of job roles that did not previously exist.

 ‘From a technology perspective with the convergence of IT/OT there will likely be several traditional IT positions reclassified due to the advancement of intelligent technology.
 An example would be a digital applications data architect which has evolved from the adoption of large-scale data and analytics’, explains Mr Blair.

 For any jobseeker who has had their sights set on entering the mining industry, now is a good time to weigh up the opportunities and connect with experienced recruitment professionals who can provide the knowledge and advice to get your foot in the door.

 Mr Van Heurck said ‘the big producer effect is only the start, and the flow on benefits to other businesses who are directly or indirectly involved in mining means it’s good for people, jobs and the Western Australian economy’.